ying-tang/help-documentation/_drafts/How_many_connections_can_HAProxy_handle.md

-# Determining the number of simultaneous connections [HAProxy](http://www.haproxy.org/) can handle
+---
+layout: page
+author: Lampros Chaidas
+title: How Many Simultaneous Connections can HAProxy Handle?
+editor: Leslie Lundquist
+tags: [neutron, haproxy, maxconn, load testing]
+dateAdded: October 21, 2016
+featured: TRUE
+weight: 3
+---

-Recently I was looking at a customer's load balancing configuration and while examining the HAProxy states page with the customer, the question came up how many simultaneous connections can they really support.
+Recently, I was looking at a customer's load balancing configuration.
+While examining the HAProxy states page with the customer, the question came up: "How many simultaneous connections can they really support?"

 Does the maximum connections per backend server really matter?
+This article covers a way to determine the number of simultaneous connections that [HAProxy](http://www.haproxy.org/) can handle.

-We’ll install HAProxy on a CentOS 6 VPS and run a series of tests to find the answer.
-On a different VPS we'll setup our benchmarking utility.
+We’ll install HAProxy on a **CentOS 6 VPS** and run a series of tests to find the answer.
+On a different VPS, we'll set up our benchmarking utility.

 ## Requirements:

-2x CentOS 6.x VPS.
+ * 2x CentOS 6.x VPS

 The specifications for the VPS' I used in those tests were:

   * 2GB RAM
   * 2 Cores
   * CentOS 6.7

 ## Installing HAProxy on the HAProxy VPS:

-1. Install the HAProxy [IUS (Inline with Upstream Stable) repo](https://ius.io/) for CentOS 6
+Step 1.
+Install the HAProxy [IUS (Inline with Upstream Stable) repo](https://ius.io/) for **CentOS 6**:

   ```
   yum -y install https://centos6.iuscommunity.org/ius-release.rpm
   ```

-2. Then get the latest version of HAProxy - at the time of writing that is `1.6.9`.
+Step 2.
+Then get the latest version of HAProxy - at the time of writing that is `1.6.9`.

   ```
   yum -y install haproxy16u && chkconfig haproxy on
   ```

-3. Move your default HAproxy configuration somewhere else in case you need to review it later:
+Step 3.
+Move your default HAproxy configuration somewhere else, in case you need to review it later:

   ```
   mv /etc/haproxy/haproxy.cfg /etc/haproxy/haproxy.cfg-default
   ```

-4. Configure [rsyslog](http://www.rsyslog.com/) to receive logs from HAProxy
+Step 4.
+Configure [rsyslog](http://www.rsyslog.com/) to receive logs from HAProxy:

   ```
   sed -i -- 's/#$ModLoad imudp/$ModLoad imudp/g' /etc/rsyslog.conf